 A.2: Corridor Signs

 Room Description: Each room shall have in addition to the room number sign, an identifying sign, 3" (minimum) wide X 12" long.
 The sign shall be mounted 5'-0" above the floor to the center line of the sign on the latch side of the door.
 If there is insufficient wall space adjacent to the door, the sign may be mounted on the nearest adjacent wall where space for the sign is sufficient.
 The first required line of text shall identify the room number and the room function (ex. office, classroom, wet laboratory, etc.), the second required line, shall identify the room number and function in grade 2 Braille.
 This will be accomplished with printed inserts with the upgraded sign style.
-Inserts will be ordered through F&S and printed through the print lab to ensure consistency across campus.
+Inserts will be ordered through Facilities and Services and printed through the print lab to ensure consistency across campus.

 Occupant Name: The room occupant(s) will be identified on the corridor sign, below room identification sign and in alphabetical order, unless otherwise requested.
 Occupant names will include first and last name in Helvetica font on a 1”x12” sign with blue substrate and white engraved appliqué.
 Names will be listed only if occupant is classified as a professional employee or career service employee range 12 and above.
 No titles will be noted on the signs.
 Other room occupant signs will be installed if specifically approved by the Department Head.
 The department head has the authority to determine which employees would be eligible for installation of name signs at the office entrance.
 This will be accomplished with printed inserts with the upgraded sign style.
-Inserts will be ordered through F&S and printed through the print lab to ensure consistency across campus.
+Inserts will be ordered through Facilities and Services and printed through the print lab to ensure consistency across campus.

-Any special signage situation that arises will be addressed on an individual basis by Facilities & Services.
+Any special signage situation that arises will be addressed on an individual basis by Facilities and Services.
 Signage guidelines for named spaces are addressed in the Policy on Naming Facilities, Programmatic Units or Other Entities.

 EXTERIOR SIGNAGE POLICY